ual/ual_model_workspace/README.md

 `source activate ual-model` (Mac or Linux)
 or, `activate ual-model` (Windows)

-3. Add ModelManager to the environment (it doesn't have a release yet, sorry):
+3. Add ModelManager to the environment (it doesn't have a release yet, sorry) - only need to do this once:

 `cd path-to-modelmanager`
 `python setup.py develop`

-4. Launch Jupyer or run scripts
+4. Launch Jupyter or run scripts

+You'll also need to download the data file.
+Instructions are in the folder.